 In the turbulent warfare of our world, children are suffering the trauma of being used as soldiers for guerrilla and government armies alike.
 This has been the tragic case in northern Uganda, where children have been abducted in their thousands from schools and villages to swell the ranks of the LRA, a rebel army that terrorised the region for over twenty years.

 This army, led by Joseph Kony, forced children to commit atrocities, which have left deep, debilitating wounds in their lives.
 Short-term reception centres were set up to meet these children’s immediate needs and reunite them with their families.
 There is very little in place now, however, to assist with their ongoing struggles and that is why we are establishing a long-term response to this injustice.
 We will provide ex-child soldiers with vocational training alongside therapy and care, acknowledging the deep trauma they have suffered.

 How we are doing it

-Third Hope’s aim is to weave learning and therapy into the daily life of the ex-child soldiers who will be involved in the village in the following ways.
-We intend to offer two to three years of vocational training during which they will live in a caring, healing community.
+Third Hope weaves learning and therapy into the daily life of the ex-child soldiers who come to the village in the following ways.
+We offer two to three years of vocational training during which they learn and work in a caring, healing community.
 We will then help support them in finding employment and monitor their progress for the first few years in the workplace.

 Vocational training: A vision for the future